 The earth's ocean, the land with its plant and animal life, the ice covered regions (cryosphere) and all levels of the atmosphere (troposphere, stratosphere and mesosphere) are all parts of an interconnected system – the Earth system.
 A change in any one part affects what happens elsewhere in the system.

-Why does ENVISAT matter?
+Why ENVISAT mattered?

 - How fast are the ice caps melting?